homeowmorphism/list-sorting-algorithms/README.md

 pip install hypothesis
 ```

-If everything works correctly you should be able ot type
+If everything works correctly you should be able to type the following command without any errors.

 ```
 pytest test.py
 ```
-without any errors.